DR-Edward/JavaScript-Pro-Tips/READMe.md

 # Readme under construction

 ### To run the code files you need to install NodeJs.
-I highly recommend to install by NVM.
+I highly recommend to install it by NVM.

 * nvm: https://github.com/nvm-sh/nvm